 All fouls will be penalized as written in the NFHS rule book, with the exception of the following:

-***DEFENSIVE pass interference, which is a 10 yard penalty.
+***DEFENSIVE pass interference, which is NOT a spot foul.

 ***Any foul for illegal blitzing or an illegal defensive alignment shall be penalized 5 yards.

 ***A neutral zone infraction, during which the defensive player does NOT contact an offensive player, will be treated as a “free play”.
 Following the play, the offensive team will be given the option to accept the 5-yard penalty, or take the result of the “free play”.
 In the event that an inadvertent whistle is blown and the play is stopped, the down will be played again.
 However, if contact with an offensive player is made prior to the snap, the play will be whistled dead.